Preventing AutoPlay attacks on your Windows PC

 When AutoPlay is disabled,

-music and movie discs may not play automatically when you insert them.
-You can still use them, but you might have to manually launch your media player program or go into My Computer and play the disc manually.
+Music and movie discs won't play automatically when you insert them.
+You can still use them, but you have to manually launch your media player program or go into My Computer and play the disc manually.